This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Try other search terms and explore the results.
 Some suggested search terms: "cancer" and "HIV".
 Try "Mendel" for an empty result (we'll come back to this term in a the next tutorial step.)

-- Click the + symbol next to Advanced Search for more options including:
+- Click Advanced Options for more options including:

 - narrowing your search to selected categories of data.